OpenDSA/OpenDSA/RST/source/Development/ListLinked.rst

 Fortunately, there is a fairly easy way to deal with all of the special cases, as well as the problem with deleting the last node.
-Many special cases can be eliminated by implementing linked lists with an additional :dfn:`header node` as the first node of the list.
+Many special cases can be eliminated by implementing linked lists with an additional :term:`header node` as the first node of the list.
 This header node is a link node like any other, but its value is ignored and it is not considered to be an actual element of the list.